uw-loci/Flamingo_Control/README.md

 - Currently intended for use with Elsa.
 - Requires version 2.16.2 of the Flamingo software for Py2Flamingo to interface correctly.
 - To connect to Elsa, you need to be on Morgridge's network or VPNed in.
+- For any new system, certain aspects of the object detection will change, such as the min/max depths allowed per axis.

 ## Getting Started